Higher Education Opportunity Act (HEOA) And Other Required Notifications

 Substance Use Policy

 In compliance with The Drug Free Schools and Campuses Act, UCSB provides annual notification to all students of the UCSB Substance Use Policy.
 The policy provides information about alcohol and other drug health risks, standards of conduct, legal sanctions and campus disciplinary sanction related to unlawful possession, use or distribution of illicit drugs and alcohol, as well as substance use counseling, prevention, education and recovery resources.
-Additional information specifically related to the UCSB Alcohol and Drug Program can be found at https://adp.sa.ucsb.edu.
+Additional information specifically related to the UCSB Alcohol and Drug Program can be found on their website.

 Textbook Information/Required Course Materials

-Detailed lists of required course materials are available to students in GOLD and through the course descriptions on https://my.sa.ucsb.edu/public/curriculum/coursesearch.aspx.
+Detailed lists of required course materials are available to students in GOLD, through the course descriptions on https://my.sa.ucsb.edu/public/curriculum/coursesearch.aspx, or from the UCSB Campus Store.

 University of California Complaint Process

 The University of California takes very seriously complaints and concerns regarding the institution.
-If your complaint is not resolved at the campus level, you may present it as outlined in the following link: https://www.ucop.edu/ethics-compliance-audit-services/compliance/hipaa/uc-complaint-process.html.
+If your complaint is not resolved at the campus level, you may present it following the procedures outlined here.

 Vaccination Policies